 The City of Los Angeles wants to restore the area around the Los Angeles River by developing a new park.
-The park must be near the Los Angeles River but not within a close proximity to existing parks or toxic release facilities.
-Buffers around the existing parks and toxic release facilities can be merged into a single layer using the Merge tool to create an exclusion zone where a new park cannot be developed.
+The park must be near the Los Angeles River but not in close proximity to existing parks or toxic release facilities.
+Buffers around the existing parks and toxic release facilities can be merged into a single layer using the Merge Layers tool to create an exclusion zone where a new park cannot be developed.

 - Two inputs of the same feature type are required (point, line, polygon, or tabular).